 The digital video images of the license plates were subsequently transcribed for license plate identification.
 Oklahoma license plates are issued by the state and at least 20 tribal nations.
 Plates were transcribed for Oklahoma and the Cherokee Nation, which is the largest tribal plate visiting this site.
-One complication experienced this year was the fact that Oklahoma was replacing all of its vehicle plates with a new series.
-This did increase the fraction of vehicles not matched with a state registration record, though it was significantly limited by the extra effort of the Oklahoma Tax Commission employees who kindly processed the plates a second time against an older database.
-The resulting 2017 database contains 22,583 records (21,282 from Oklahoma and 1,301 from the Cherokee Nation) with make and model year information and valid measurements for at least CO and CO2.
+The resulting 2019 database contains records (from Oklahoma and the Cherokee Nation) with make and model year information and valid measurements for at least CO and CO2.
 Most of these records also contain valid measurements for HC, NO, NH3 and NO2.
-This database and all previous databases compiled for CRC E-23 and E-106 campaigns can be found at www.feat.biochem.du.edu.
+This database and all previous databases compiled for CRC E-23 and E-106 campaigns can be found online at www.feat.biochem.du.edu.

 The validity of the attempted measurements is summarized in Table 1.
 The table describes the data reduction process beginning with the number of attempted measurements and ending with the number of records containing both valid emissions measurements and vehicle registration information.
-An attempted measurement is defined as a beam block followed by a half second of
+An attempted measurement is defined as a beam block followed by a half second of data collection.
+If the data collection period is interrupted by another beam block from a closely following vehicle, that measurement attempt is aborted and an attempt is made at measuring the second vehicle.
+In this case, the beam block from the first vehicle is not recorded as an attempted measurement.
+Invalid measurement attempts arise when the vehicle plume is highly diluted or absent (elevated or electric/hybrid engine off operation), or the reported error in the ratio of the pollutant to CO2 exceeds a preset limit (see Appendix A).
+The greatest loss of data in this process